 - Conserve the low density of dispersed settlement which gives this landscape its strong rural, secluded character.
 Use of a consistent palette of building materials (flint, red brick and clay tiles) will conserve a unity in built form across the landscape. - Conserve the setting of villages, often composed of small fields of medieval origin. - Maintain views to churches, which are distinctive visual landmarks. - Maintain clear, undeveloped ridges and skylines.
 Avoid siting tall structure such as telecommunication masts or power lines on the sensitive skyline and undertake full visual appraisals of any proposals.
 Seek opportunities to reduce the visual impact of existing visually intrusive elements on the downs such as prominent electricity pylons - Use existing woodland and planting to integrate any changes in the landscape. - Manage recreational use and ensure recreational facilities and signage are well integrated into the landscape through careful siting and design, and appropriate indigenous screen planting. - Encourage sensitive integration of fencing, tracks, hardstanding, jumps and other paraphernalia that are associated with hobby farms or private stables and that fall outside planning control. - Seek to ensure any development does not adversely affect the deeply rural character of this area. - Maintain the external fabric, appearance and setting of farm buildings and promote use of local building materials.
-Refer to guidance contained in the Historic Farmsteads study. - Consider effects of any development beyond this landscape and its impact on views from this landscape.
-In addition to being visible, development in adjacent landscapes may result in secondary effects such as light spill, noise and increased traffic.
+Refer to guidance contained in the Historic Farmsteads study23.